Magyar Tudományos Akadémia Logo

 Magyar Tudományos Akadémia: Brand overview

-Magyar Tudományos Akadémia (or MTA for short) is a scientific and public organization of national importance.
+The Magyar Tudományos Akadémia (MTA, for short) is a scientific and public organization of national importance.
 It deals with the development and dissemination of science in the country.
 In addition to its main office in Budapest, it also includes a research network.
 The founder (István Széchenyi) initially called it simply a scientific society focusing on education.
 This event occurred in 1825.
 However, the organization only started operating in 1830 when the monarch approved new rules and the name Magyar Tudós Társaság.
-It received the status of an academy and its current name in 1840.
-Its logo appeared earlier – in 1831.
+It was designated an academy and given its current name in 1840.
+Its logo appeared earlier, in 1831.

 Meaning and History